urbit/urbit.org-reloaded/content/grants/2022/knox.md

 [extra]
 image = ""
-description = "An application for tracking and reviewing your outdoor workouts via a native mobile OS application, a webapp, and an Urbit backend for your sensitive location data" reward = "4 stars" assignee = ["~wordel-sitnec", "~radbus-tactyl"] champion = ["~haddef-sigwen"] grant_id = "P0197" completed = false canceled = false link = ""
+description = "A vault for web2 passwords with a browser extension and easy to use client interface, bringing the features you would expect from a first class password manager to Urbit" reward = "4 stars" assignee = ["~wordel-sitnec", "~radbus-tactyl"] champion = ["~haddef-sigwen"] grant_id = "P0185" completed = false canceled = false link = "~wordel-sitnec/knox"

 +++